kajamia/ASC-bla/docs/cppreference/matrix.rst

 .. cpp:function:: size_t & Dist()

-Returns a reference to the distance between elements in the matrix.
+Returns the distance in the data_ array to the element next to/underneath it (depending on whether it is RowMajor (underneath) or ColMajor (next to)).

 .. cpp:function:: T &operator()(size_t i, size_t j)
 .. cpp:function:: const T &operator()(size_t i, size_t j) const